settlemint/docs/docs/using-platform/14_custom-deployment.md

 1. **No Root User Privileges**: Your application will run without root user privileges for security reasons.

 2. **Read-Only Filesystem**: The filesystem is read-only.
 For data persistence, consider using:

-   - Hasura: A GraphQL engine that provides a scalable database solution.
-See [Hasura](./9_hasura-backend-as-a-service.md).
+   - Hasura: A GraphQL engine that provides a scalable database solution
-   - Other External Services: Depending on your specific needs, you may use other cloud-based storage or database services.
+   - Other External Services: Depending on your specific needs, you may use other cloud-based storage or database services

 3. **Stateless Applications**: Your applications should be designed to be stateless.
 This ensures better scalability and reliability in a cloud environment.